bjxingjie/TEDX/README.md

 # TEDX
 Student error book
-Developed for children to record mistakes in various subjects on a daily basis and regularly review and revise.
+Developed for Student to record mistakes in various subjects on a daily basis and regularly review and revise.